 If this is your first visit to our site, welcome!
 Please take a few minutes to look around.
 We have thousands of pages of detailed class notes and hundreds of hours of audio and video lessons.
 Please click here or scroll down to the bottom of this page to take our quick three-question survey.
 Thanks for visiting!

-2012 was a record breaking year for our web site!
-We had over 130,000 visitors from all over the world.
-(We had just over 100,000 visitors in 2011.)
+2013 was another record breaking year for our web site!
+We had over 165,000 visitors from all over the world.
 Please tell your friends about our site.
 Thanks!

 Questions about Revelation?
-Who is the villain in that book?
+Why was it written?
+When was it written?
+Who is the villain?
 Please read or listen to our series of 25 lessons on the book of Revelation.

 What does the Bible say?
 He that believeth and is saved shall be baptized?
 Or he that believeth and is baptized shall be saved?
 (See Mark 16:16.)
 And what do you say?